-The Goucher College Counseling Center accepts one to two master's students into our externship program each academic year.
-Trainees will experience a variety of clinical experiences, a diverse caseload, and an opportunity for different supervisors throughout the year.
+The Goucher College Student Counseling Center accepts one to two masters students into our externship program each academic year.
+Trainees will experience a variety of clinical experiences and a diverse caseload.

 “Prior to my externship at Goucher, I was full of knowledge, yet lacking in experience.
 However, at the end of the academic year, I left feeling confident, empowered, and prepared.
 I was pushed past my comfort zone while simultaneously being met with the support I needed to be successful in each task I took on.
 I left Goucher with the essential foundational skills to go on to become a successful clinician.”

 Goucher College has a diverse student population, and the Student Counseling Center is committed to ongoing development of multicultural humility in clinical practice.
 Common presenting problems amongst our clientele include adjustment challenges, academic difficulties, relationship issues, stress management, self-esteem, anxiety, depression, anger, eating disorders, substance abuse, grief, loss, sexual assault, and concerns related to sexuality and gender identity.
 Because presenting severity ranges from mild adjustment disorders to severe psychopathology, externs will also obtain experience in risk assessment, coordinating treatment with other health professionals (e.g., psychiatric providers), and in some cases facilitating referrals to a higher level of care, including hospitalization.

 Training & Supervision Experiences

 Masters externs will receive a minimum of one hour of one-on-one supervision each week, provided by a licensed mental health counselor.
 Supervisors aim to help trainees find their own identity as clinicians.
 Live supervision is also used periodically to assist with clinical development.
 Externs will also participate in a one-hour case consultation with other staff members each week.
 Externs will also attend weekly staff meetings on Wednesday mornings.